software-mansion/react-native-reanimated/docs/docs/api/useAnimatedScrollHandler.md

 Note that momentum events are only dispatched on iOS.

 In either case (regardless of whether we pass a single handler worklet, or an object of worklets), each of the event worklets will receive the following parameters when called:

 ##### `event` [object]

 Event object carrying the information about the scroll.
 The payload can differ depending on the type of the event (`onScroll`, `onBeginDrag`, etc.).
 Please consult [React Native's ScrollView documentation](https://reactnative.dev/docs/scrollview) to learn about scroll event structure.

 ##### `context` [object]

 A plain JS object that can be used to store some state.
-This object will persist in between scroll event occurences and you can read and write any data to it.
+This object will persist in between scroll event occurrences and you can read and write any data to it.
-When there are several event handlers provided in a form of an object of worklets, the `context` object will be shared in between the worklets allowing them to communicate between each other.
+When there are several event handlers provided in a form of an object of worklets, the `context` object will be shared in between the worklets allowing them to communicate with each other.

 ### Returns